Related Media: Cesarean Section

 What makes the decision more complex is the fact that obstetrics professionals are struggling with the issue themselves.

-Cesarean section—delivery of a fetus through the abdominal wall and uterus—is considered major surgery.
-Blood loss during a C-section is much greater than with vaginal delivery, and the risk of serious complications like hemorrhaging and infection are also greater.
-Because it is not clear whether all these cesareans are necessary, the United States Department of Health and Human Services has set a goal to lower the rate.
+A C-section is considered major surgery.
+Blood loss during a C-section is much greater than with vaginal delivery.
+The risk of serious complications like hemorrhaging and infection after delivery are also greater.
+It is not clear whether all cesareans are necessary.
+In fact, many organizations are advising doctors to work to lower the rate.

 Having a vaginal birth after a C-section (VBAC) is an area that researchers have been investigating.
 What are the benefits and risks?
 Some studies have concluded that there is not enough evidence to come up with a clear recommendation.
-Other studies, like the one published in the American Journal of Obstetrics & Gynecology, which included almost 17,905 successful VBACs in 24,349 women, found that VBAC is as safe as a planned C-section.
+Other studies, have found that VBAC is as safe as a planned C-section.
 Nevertheless, there are risks involved with VBAC.

-Women who have a vaginal birth after C-section may have a higher risk of uterine rupture.
+Women who have a VBAC may have a higher risk of uterine rupture.
 Uterine rupture may put you and your baby at risk of harm including death, and may lead to an emergency

 hysterectomy.
-This complicates a mother’s recovery and can put an end to her childbearing—a consequence that may be considerably less likely after C-section.
+This complicates a mother’s recovery and can put an end to her childbearing—a result that may be less likely after C-section.

-The reason a woman had a cesarean in the first place often influences, or even dictates, her decision about a trial of labor for her next delivery.
-For example, women who undergo C-sections after long and difficult labors that did not progress may face similar difficulties with subsequent deliveries.
-Some of these women will choose to deliver a subsequent baby by C-section, especially if their obstetrical consultant believes the pelvis is unfavorable for vaginal birth.
+The reason a woman had a cesarean in the first place often influences her decision about a trial of labor for her next delivery.
+For example, women who have C-sections after long and difficult labors that did not progress may face similar difficulties with subsequent deliveries.
+Some of these women will choose to deliver a subsequent baby by C-section, especially if the pelvis is unfavorable for vaginal birth.

-The American College of Obstetricians and Gynecologists (ACOG) feels that women who meet the following criteria are candidates to try VBAC:
+The American Congress of Obstetricians and Gynecologists (ACOG) feels that women who meet the following criteria are candidates to try VBAC:

 AAFP emphasizes that certain factors (aged under 40, prior vaginal delivery—especially successful VBAC, obstetrically “favorable” cervix, spontaneous labor, and indication for cesarean that is unlikely to recur) make VBAC more likely after a TOLAC.
 They also indicate factors making successful birth less likely: gestational aged over 40 weeks, birth weight over 4 kg, and need to induce or augment labor.